-Mia Høj Mathiasson is a Danish library researcher working as a postdoc at the University of Copenhagen.
+Mia Høj Mathiasson is a Danish library researcher working at the University of Southern Denmark.
 She is currently connected to the research project “UPSCALE: Upscaling sustainable collaborative consumption using public libraries,” funded by the Norwegian Research Council.

 Her research interests cover the social and societal role of public libraries, especially concerning libraries and librarians as activists, social entrepreneurs, and partners in sustainable development processes.

 Aslak Sira Myhre

 Aslak Sira Myhre is the National Librarian in Norway.
 He is a former politician and leader of several literary endeavours, such as the House of literature in Oslo, as well as a columnist in several Norwegian newspapers.

 Aslak is a football enthusiast, and he has written several books on football and politics.